Business routes of Interstate 96: Detroit

 Old Business Spur I-96 (Old BS I-96) was the section of Grand River Avenue in Detroit between I-96 and the intersection with Cass Avenue and Middle Street in downtown Detroit and an unsigned state trunkline highway.
 It was previously a business spur of I-96.
 Picking up where M-5 ended at the interchange with I-96, Old BS I-96 followed Grand River Avenue southeasterly.
 The road itself was bounded by businesses as it passed through residential neighborhoods on Detroit's West Side.
 About a mile and three-quarters (2.8 km) along, the highway crossed I-96 again, and I-96 from here into the downtown area paralleled Grand River Avenue.
 Old BS I-96 here was mostly residential.
 It passed Bishop Park near Grand Boulevard and then crossed I-94.
 In the North Corktown neighborhood, Grand River Avenue crossed M-10 (Lodge Freeway) near the MotorCity Casino.
 About a half mile (0.7 km) past M-10, Old BS I-96 crossed I-75 (Fisher Freeway) and entered Downtown Detroit's Foxtown neighborhood.
 State maintenance ended at the five-way intersection between Grand River Avenue, Cass Avenue, and Middle Street.
 Grand River Avenue continued another five blocks to Woodward Avenue and another four blocks as it curved in an arc around Grand Circus Park.

 When the state highway system was first signposted in 1919, the east–west highway across the Lower Peninsula through Grand Rapids and Lansing to Detroit was assigned the M-16 designation.
 The section of highway had previously been part of US 16.
 When US 16 was decommissioned in 1962, Grand River Avenue was redesignated BS I-96.
 Upon completion of I-96 (Jeffries Freeway) in Detroit in 1977, portions were re-designated M-102 and M-5.
-From I-96 southeast into downtown Detroit, Grand River Avenue remained under state control as an unsigned state trunkline highway.
+From I-96 southeast into downtown Detroit, Grand River Avenue remained under state control as an unsigned state trunkline highway, though some BS I-96 trailblazers in downtown Detroit remained afterwards.
+Most of these leftover BS I-96 trailblazers were removed around 2000 after the City of Detroit transferred maintenance of state trunkline highways within the city to the state, though a few trailblazers remained along downtown Detroit streets that remained under city jurisdiction into the 2010s.
 In 2004, the state transferred several blocks at the eastern end of Grand River Avenue to the City of Detroit.
 State jurisdiction now ended at the corner of Grand River Avenue, Middle Street, and Cass Avenue.
 In April–May 2016, a street light replacement project on Grand River Avenue ended Old BS I-96's status as a state trunkline highway as the project also included the installation of M-5 trailblazers along Old BS I-96's route.